 Found cottonwood bark holds the secrets of the whisper tree.

 Limestone and sandstone contain a record of the land’s history.

 Natural pigments and native grass are also used.

-Those who live on the prairie are its stewards, mindful that the land is ours for but for a little while.
-It is my hope that this artistic interpretation gives rise to a new vision of the American Prairie.
+Those who live on the land are its stewards, mindful that it is ours for but for a little while.
+It is my hope that my art gives rise to a new interpretation of earth and our place in it.